A complete walkthrough of everything relating to coding a claim on AngelTrack

 - Login to the carrier's website and find their paperwork-uploader page.

-- From the Coding page in AngelTrack, fetch the run report as a PDF.
+- From the Coding page in AngelTrack, using the links on the right-hand side of the page, fetch the run report as a PDF.

 - Upload the PDF to the carrier's website.
 They will issue you a paperwork ID number.